NikolaiT/lichess-bot/README.md

 // by default the bot challenges the player again after the game
 // when the challenge is not accepted, a new game is seeked const config = {
+    suggest_only_strongest_move: false, // if true, will only highlight/move the best move
+    only_highlight: false, // if false, will move automatically
     stockfish_binary_path: 'Stockfish/src/stockfish',
     maxGames: 5,
     only_one_game_per_player: false,
-    movetime: [100, 300], // picks a random movetime in ms in this interval };
+    movetime: [100, 200], // picks a random movetime in ms in this interval };
 ```